By Diptendu Lahiri

 "The metal will seek support at around $1,316 and we will mostly see it going up again from there."

-Meanwhile, gold has climbed over 4% since hitting a one-week low of $1,274.44 an ounce last week, mainly on the back of escalating trade tensions and expectations the Fed would cut rates to offset the impact of the U.S.-China trade war.
+Gold has climbed over 4% since hitting a one-week low of $1,274.44 an ounce last week mainly on the back of escalating trade tensions and expectations that Fed would cut rates to offset the impact of the U.S.-China trade war.

 Lower interest rates cut the opportunity cost of holding non-yielding commodities, while gold also tends to benefit from growth concerns as an alternative to cyclical assets like stocks.

-(Reporting by Swati Verma and Eileen Soreng in Bengaluru; Editing by Tom Brown)
+(Reporting by Swati Verma and Nallur Sethuraman in Bengaluru; Editing by Richard Chang)

 This story has not been edited by Firstpost staff and is generated by auto-feed.